sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

 --------

-In this tutorial, you've made your first contact with the greatest feature of the SonataAdminBundle: Being able to customize literary everything.
+In this tutorial, you've made your first contact with the greatest feature of the SonataAdminBundle: Being able to customize literally everything.
 You've started by creating a simple form and ended up with a nice edit page for your admin.